Here’s the thing about innovation: it’s hard. It’s painstaking and risky. But it’s also necessary.

 NAS recommends increasing workforce cultural diversity to improve innovation in a global economy.
 These students not only bring cultural diversity but are also representative of the “99 percent” that will be using the technology.
 They understand the problems and little annoyances that users face daily, which helps them in sparking ideas and creating solutions that address these needs.

-In a recent analysis of more than 2,000 college classes in STEM, researchers at The University of Nebraska-Lincoln found that 55 percent of classroom interactions consisted mostly of conventional lecturing.
+In a 2018 analysis of more than 2,000 college classes in STEM, researchers at The University of Nebraska-Lincoln found that 55 percent of classroom interactions consisted mostly of conventional lecturing.
 The study, originally published in the journal Science, is the largest of its kind and monitored 550 faculty members in 700 courses across 25 institutions.
 While classroom interactions and theory are essential to the learning experience, they aren't enough.

 The answer?
 Going beyond the classroom with experiential learning.

 Research in neuroscience shows "that we learn most (and retain that learning as changed behavior) when the emotional circuits within our brain are activated.
 Visceral, lived experiences best activate these circuits; they prompt us to notice both things in the environment and what's going on inside ourselves," according to the Harvard Business Review.

 "Having an experiential learning experience is critical," states Michael Milligan, Executive Director and CEO of ABET (Accreditation Board for Engineering and Technology).
 "It helps students be more intuitive about how they approach problems and make sense of the results."
 Students with this type of experience are better prepared to take on the world past graduation.

 From a quality perspective, schools that are accredited by ABET are judged on the learning outcomes of their programs.
 ABET highlights the importance of teamwork, communication skills and a deep understanding of ethics and sustainability, which are all driven by industry.